JGIBristol/ask-jgi-handbook/pages/Getting_started/getting-started.md

 # Getting started

-If you are a new recruit looking to get set up for working with Ask-JGI, welcome to the team!

-This handbook is meant to serve as a guide to explain how Ask-JGI works and what is expected of you as an Ask-JGI shifter.
-Please take the time to read through the procedures chapter in this handbook to make sure that you are up to speed on your responsibilities.

 Before you begin your first Ask-JGI shift you will need to make sure that you are able to access some platforms, pages and groups.
 Please see the sections below for instructions on how to get yourself ready